by-student-2017/lammps_education_metal_win/potentials/meam/make_training_data_code/readme.txt

 7. Change "mag_line.split()[5]" to "mag_line.split()[-1]".
 8. ESC -> wq

+# On the SSSP potential of Dy
+I asked the SSSP management, and they told me the following:
+「Also, we dediced to take the Wentz. library as a whole for the lanthanides, for consistency.」
+Note: "Can't you see the results of Dy on the website?" he asked.
+The organizers are funny!

 # Get pseudo-potential
 STUDENT, B. (2025).
 SUGGESTED PSEUDOPOTENTIALS for PBEsol v.1.0.0 [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.14912399 STUDENT, B. (2025).
 SUGGESTED PSEUDOPOTENTIALS for PBE v.1.0.0 [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.14912402